exetico/volumio-plugins/plugins/music_service/podstream/README.md

 - Store playlists in own folder, so it's possibe to remove the playlists when removing the plugin, or do something else?
 Also think about making a clean-function, if a foldes will be created.
 - Fixing the loading bar somethings ending at 70%, but with the "Plugin Successfully Installed" message is showing up.
 I'm not sure whether it's a problem in the `install.sh`-file, or the Volumio Plugin-handling.
 - Maybe add the option to combine both lit-download from URL and local input, and allowing users to add more than one feed with a seperator like "||" or something else.

+## Last big improvements
 - ~~Look into a easy way to handle the rssfeed-stuff.
 Should i go with an table-kinda thing?
-(I can't find anything like this, in the Volumio GUI at the moment), or should i go with an simple solution like allowing to referate to an pastebin-file or something like that?~~ [**30. nov 2017**: Now supporting download from web-source.
+(I can't find anything like this, in the Volumio GUI at the moment), or should i go with an simple solution like allowing to referate to an pastebin-file or something like that?~~
+[**30. nov 2017**] Now supporting download from web-source.
 I will recommend to use Pastebin.com and choose the "raw"-button.
 Paste in the URL like `https://pastebin.com/raw/HCVV55US`]

 ## Credits
 - Thanks to volspotconnect for the structure of the solution.
 I couldnt' find out how is was working.